November 24, 2025

-Overview: Understanding CAT DILR Syllabus is one of the essential steps while preparing for CAT 2025.
-The section usually asked 22 questions from different topics.
+Overview: Understanding CAT DILR Syllabus is one of the essential steps while preparing for CAT 2026.
+The section typically asks 22 questions covering various topics.
 Read on to get the complete DILR CAT syllabus here!

-Continue reading to know the complete DILR syllabus for CAT here!
+Continue reading to know the complete CAT DILR syllabus 2026 here!

 Here are the key highlights of the DILR section